Local Plumbing Backflow Prevention in Little Rock, AR

 An unprotected assembly cracks in a freeze or gets damaged, failing its protection silently.
 Testing and repair restore the Pulaski County device before it lets contamination through.

-- Call or schedule online.
+- Start with a call — or book online.
 Book your backflow prevention in Little Rock online or by phone and pick a 2-hour window.
 We confirm in under five minutes with the assigned tech's name and photo.

-How much does backflow prevention cost in Little Rock, AR?
+The real cost of backflow prevention in Little Rock, AR

-Backflow prevention in Little Rock is priced from $199, flat-rate and quoted in writing before any work begins — no hourly creep, no surprise add-ons.
+From $199 is where backflow prevention starts in Little Rock, always as a written flat rate before any work — no hourly creep, no after-the-fact add-ons.
 Seniors (65+) and military save 10% on labor, and financing covers jobs over $1,500 at 0% APR for 12 months.
 Comparing backflow prevention cost in Little Rock?
 The written flat rate holds for 30 days, and 0% financing covers the larger jobs.

-Why homeowners in Little Rock, AR choose us for backflow prevention
+Why Little Rock, AR homeowners choose us for backflow prevention

 Little Rock homeowners choose us for backflow prevention because we're genuinely local to Pulaski County — family-owned since 1974, CSLB-licensed (#1098234), bonded and insured.
 Salaried (never commissioned) technicians, flat-rate written quotes good for 30 days, and a 10-year workmanship guarantee, with parts chosen to last in Arkansas's humid subtropical region.
 Looking for a backflow prevention company in Little Rock, AR?
 That's exactly what we are — local, licensed, and accountable to Pulaski County.